“A narrative we thought we knew is not the reality.”

 “It kills people,” the CNN anchor yelled, shortly before cutting off the interview because I allegedly was creating a public health risk for daring to speak the drug’s name.

-Now, nearly a year later, a new study shows that hydroxychloroquine, combined with zinc, nearly triples the survival rate of severely ill COVID-19 patients.
+Now, nearly a year later, a new study shows that hydroxychloroquine, combined with azithromycin, nearly triples the survival rate of severely ill COVID-19 patients.

 Take down another false media narrative and put it away.